oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 ### 5.1.2 Templates and Entity Assignments

+The
-TOSCA-based management systems use models to describe systems and services under management.
-These system models are created from service templates that are defined in TOSCA files and expressed using statements in the TOSCA language.
+service templates introduced in Section 2 are defined in TOSCA files and expressed using statements in the TOSCA language.
 Service templates are directed graphs that consist of *node templates* and *requirements*.
-Node templates are defined using pairs of keynames and associated values that specify additional information for the definitions specified in the corresponding node types.
+Node templates specify a particular node type and then add additional information using pairs of keynames and associated values.
 Service templates may include other templates as well such as relationship templates, groups, policies etc.

-Many of the keynames used in node templates specify additional information for the entity definitions in the corresponding node types.
-Such informationis referred to as an **entity assigment**.
-For each entity definition in the type of a template, the template can include a corresponding entity assignment that provides template-specific information about the entity.
+Node types specified in node templates will typically include definition of entities, many node templates will use keynames to specify additional information for those entity definitions.
+Such information is referred to as an **entity assignment**.
+In general for each entity definition in the type of a template, the template can include a corresponding entity assignment that provides template-specific information about the entity.
 For example, node templates can include property assignments that assign template-specific values for the properties defined using *property definitions* in the *node type*.
-Property assigements can be provided as fixed values, but more often they will be specified using TOSCA functions that retrieve template input values or that retrieve property or attribute values from other entities in a service representation graph.
+Property assignments can be provided as fixed values, but more often they will be specified using a TOSCA function that retrieve input values or that retrieve property or attribute values from other entities in a service representation graph.
 Entity assignments make sure that the service template can be used to generate a complete representation of the